harrychu-git/rshell/README.md

 CONNECTORS
 ----------------------------------
-The ";" connector will execute all commands in order.
+-The ";" connector will execute all commands in order.
-The "&&" connector will not execute a command if the previous command failed.
+-The "&&" connector will not execute a command if the previous command failed.
-The "||" connector will not execute a command if the previous command succeeded.
+-The "||" connector will not execute a command if the previous command succeeded.

 Currently, this version of rshell does not support multiple types of connectors in one command.